willkg/feisn/README.md

 I think that's terrible and I'd rather the whole Enter-to-post thing wasn't a thing.
 This extension alleviates that.

-**Note: I only use Mozilla's Service Now instance--I have no idea if this is true of all Service Now instances so this only applies to the Mozilla one.**

 ## Features